East Sussex County Council Petition Scheme

 Petitions can also be presented by a County Councillor to the Chairman of the County Council immediately before a meeting of the council.
 These meetings take place approximately every 2 months.
 See meeting dates and times.

-Please contact Andy Cottell on 01273 481955 at least 10 working days before the meeting and he will talk you through the process.
+Please contact Member Services on 01273 337495 at least 10 working days before the meeting for advice on the process for submitting a petition.
 You can attend with the County Councillor at the presentation of your petition, or they can do it on your behalf should you be unable to make it on the day.

 Guidance for petitions